Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

 This protocol was used to construct a Kinetics Open World Learning experiment with 718 classes (KOWL-718) that followed the chronological release of the original datasets.
-By following the chronological release of the original datasets, the practical gathering of data and changing of a dataset over time is tracked.
-KOWL-718 starts with Kinetics-400~\cite{kay_kinetics_2017} as the initial increment, followed in order by Kinetics-600~\cite{carreira_short_2018} split into 5 increments, and then Kinetics-700-2020~\cite{carreira_short_2019,smaira_short_2020} split into 5 increments, as seen in Figure~\ref{fig:protocol}.
+KOWL-718 starts with Kinetics-400~\cite{kay_kinetics_2017} as the initial increment, followed in order by Kinetics-600~\cite{carreira_short_2018} split into 5 increments, and then Kinetics-700-2020~\cite{carreira_short_2019,smaira_short_2020} split into 5 increments, as seen in Figure~\ref{fig:protocol} and Table~\ref{tab:kowl718}.
 The human activity labels between the original Kinetics datasets differ as more were added and existing classes were either removed, renamed, or reorganized.
 Some classes were separated into two or more classes, or samples that were in one class were moved to another.
 Given this inconsistency between labels, we constructed a Kinetics unified label set that prioritizes the most recent changes made to the datasets first: following Kinetics-700, then Kinetics-600, then Kinetics-400.
 This means that the samples that were in prior versions and are still in Kinetics-700 have a Kinetics-700 class, while the samples removed from future versions keep their most recent class.
 The resulting most-recent-first label set totals 718 activities.
-If following this order with consistent labeling, this ordered release of samples allows for predictors pretrained on the different original datasets to be used as checkpoints to start from for future predictors to skip prior increments, if so desired.
-The unified Kinetics criteria are as follows: \begin{itemize} \item \textbf{Label assignment}: \textit{Most recent label first}.
-Thus, using Kinetics-700-2020 labels for all samples when available.
-If the samples in Kinetics-600 are not used in Kinetics-700-2020, then their activities as assigned from Kinetics-600 are used.
-Same applies for samples in Kinetics-400 that are not used in either Kinetics-600 or -700-2020.
-Under this configuration, such activities are not represented in later datasets, which matches the actual release of the data. \item \textbf{Data split assignment}: \textit{First come, first assigned}.
+Following this label order enables the use of existing pretrained predictors at the checkpoints which correspond to the end of the Kinetics datasets, if so desired.
+However, see Section~\ref{sec:prior_know_novelty} on the nuance of this with respect to novelty.
+The unified Kinetics criteria are as follows: \begin{itemize}[noitemsep,nolistsep] \item \textbf{Label assignment}: \textit{Most recent label first}.
+Thus, Kinetics-700-2020 labels are used for all samples when available.
+If the samples in Kinetics-600 are not used in Kinetics-700, then they are assigned activities from Kinetics-600.
+Same applies for samples in Kinetics-400 that are unused in either Kinetics-600 or -700.
+Under this configuration, some activities are not represented in later datasets, which matches the actual release of the data. \item \textbf{Data split assignment}: \textit{First come, first assigned}.
 This follows how the data were released throughout the years, keeping persistent samples within their first assigned data split, and avoiding the issue of training samples from earlier Kinetics datasets being used in validation or test sets of later Kinetics datasets. \item \textbf{Introduction of novel activities}: \textit{Most frequent first}.
 When adding a dataset as released in time, this means novel activities within Kinetics-600 and Kinetics-700-2020, the most frequent novel activity is introduced first such that there are more samples of that class across the $N=5$ increments.
-This aids in balancing out the number of samples across the remaining increments of a dataset. \end{itemize}
+This aids in balancing the number of samples across the dataset's remaining increments. \end{itemize}